 - the pedagogies of hegemonic metrics and those of dissenting measures.

 The submission site will open on January 1, 2017.
 The deadline for proposals of panels and individual papers is February 1, 2017.
 We strongly encourage all members to review the following frequently asked questions before entering the proposal submission site.

-Questions about the CFP?
-Contact the president-elect, Kandice Chuh (kchuhASA@gmail.com) and/or the program committee chairs Laura Kang (firstname.lastname@example.org), Siobhan Somerville (email@example.com), and Alexandra Vazquez (firstname.lastname@example.org).
+For further information about the Call for Proposals, you may contact the president, Kandice Chuh (kchuhASA@gmail.com), the program chairs Laura Kang (email@example.com), Siobhan Somerville (firstname.lastname@example.org), and Alexandra Vazquez (email@example.com), or the ASA's conference director firstname.lastname@example.org